 The Dangers Of Vicodin Addiction

-Vicodin addiction can start at any time, and be triggered in many situations, most commonly following a surgery or other medical procedure.
+Vicodin addiction can start at any time, and be triggered in many situations, most commonly following a surgery or other this pertains to psychiatric care procedure.
 What happens is after the surgery, patients are prescribed Vicodin because the doctor knows that the patient is going to be in pain.
 Since it is so effective as a painkiller, it is among the top of painkillers that are prescribed.
 The problem is, this medication also includes the semi-synthetic opiate hydrocodone (similar to heroin) and as such, it is very addicting.
 This is why it can be very hard for Vicodin addicts to simply stop taking the drug once the initial prescription has run out.

 Addiction to a drug can happen even if there are considerable negative side effects associated with using that drug.
 In the case of Vicodin, some of the side effects it is commonly associated with includes constipation, nausea, vomiting, drowsiness, dizziness, lightheadedness, stomach pain, and difficulty urinating.
 (Source: Vicodin Addiction Study at National Institute of Health )